opensearch-project/documentation-website/_security/configuration/disable-enable-security.md

 ## Enabling security

-The default version of OpenSearch comes with Security features pre-installed, however if the Security plugin was [disabled]({{site.url}}{{site.baseurl}}/security/configuration/disable-enable-security/) or OpenSearch was installed without security, for example, using the minimal distribution method, you can enable the plugin as follows.
+The default version of OpenSearch comes with Security features pre-installed, however if the Security plugin was [disabled]({{site.url}}{{site.baseurl}}/security/configuration/disable-enable-security/) or OpenSearch was installed without security, such as when using the minimal distribution method, you can enable the plugin as follows.

 A full cluster restart is necessary to enable security features.
 {: .warning}